1996 Dublin West by-election

-A by-election was held in the Dáil Éireann Dublin West constituency in Ireland on 2 April 1996.
-It followed the death of Fianna Fáil Teachta Dála (TD) and former Tánaiste Brian Lenihan Snr on 1 November 1995.
+A Dáil by-election was held in the constituency of Dublin West in Ireland on Tuesday, 2 April 1996, to fill a vacancy in the 27th Dáil.
+It followed the death of Fianna Fáil Teachta Dála (TD) Brian Lenihan Snr on 1 November 1995.

+The writ of election to fill the vacancy was agreed by the Dáil on 12 March 1996.

-The election was won by Brian Lenihan Jnr of Fianna Fáil, the son of Brian Lenihan Snr.
+The by-election was won by the Fianna Fáil candidate Brian Lenihan Jnr, son of the deceased TD, Brian Lenihan Snr.